utdata/icj-class/final/README.md

 - An **index**, **detail pages** and **additional content** as outlined below.
 - A base layout that is extended throughout the project.
 - At least one new Nunjucks include that is used in another layout.
 (A good project will have several.)
-This is beyond the nav and footer already present.
+This is beyond the nav and footer includes already present.
 - The project must use the following Bootstrap components and concepts:
-  - Responsive design and [images](https://getbootstrap.com/docs/4.6/content/images/) used throughout.
+  - Responsive design and [images](https://getbootstrap.com/docs/5.1/content/images/) used throughout.
-  - A [Jumbotron](https://getbootstrap.com/docs/4.6/components/jumbotron/) for a header.
+  - A hero display header that includes a background image.
+(At least on the index.)
-  - A [Navbar/Navs](https://getbootstrap.com/docs/4.6/components/navbar/) that links to detail pages based on a loop from the data, in addition to any other pages you might have.
+  - A [Navbar](https://getbootstrap.com/docs/5.1/components/navbar/) that links to detail pages based on a loop from the data, in addition to any other pages you might have.
 - You must add at least one scss partial with your Sass code.
 (A good project would have several.)
-Again, beyond the example already in the project.
+Again, beyond the examples already in the project.
 - You must use at least one [Google Font](https://fonts.google.com/) somewhere. ([Here is help on how](../resources/google-fonts.md).)
-- Remove any unused files related to the example book and bookstore pages.
+- **Remove any unused files** related to the example book and bookstore pages.
 - This project should be in its own repo with the site published through Github Pages.

 Everything should look beautiful and be functional.
 You should not need any additional content beyond that provided in the assets collection.
 If you choose to use additional content, it should be public domain and include a link to the source.